alexfalkowski/System.Spec/README.md

 Usage
 -----

-NSpec uses the following frameworks to help it achieve the goal:
+NSpec uses the following frameworks to help it achieve the goal of a [BDD](http://en.wikipedia.org/wiki/Behavior-driven_development) framework:

 -	[NSubstitute](http://nsubstitute.github.com/) as the mocking framework
 - 	[FluentAssertions](http://fluentassertions.codeplex.com/) as the expected outcome framework